 Become a WFMT Radio Network Affiliate

 The WFMT Radio Network invites stations everywhere to become WFMT Radio Network Affiliates.
 In addition to access to our high quality, affordable programming, affiliates receive dedicated service from network relations and distribution staff members that understand your needs, regardless of your station's size or budget.
-For more information, please call Tony Macaluso, Director of Marketing and Syndication, (773) 279-2114, or Estlin Usher, Station Relations Coordinator, (773) 279-2112.
+For more information, please call Tony Macaluso, Director of Marketing and Syndication, (773) 279-2114, or Estlin Usher, Station Relations Manager, (773) 279-2112.

 The WFMT Radio Network Programs